Kate Sessions: Personal life

 Sessions never married, but maintained a close and lifelong friendship with Alice Eastwood and some people speculate that she may have been a member of the LGBTQ+ community.
-Sessions died in San Diego on March 24, 1940, at the age of 82.
-She is interred in Mount Hope Cemetery in San Diego.

-Kate's family followed her from the Bay Area to San Diego.
+Sessions's family followed her from the Bay Area to San Diego.
 She took on relatives as partners in business.
 Her father, Josiah, was a helper to her until his death in 1903 after her mother, Harriett, died in 1895.
 Frank, her only sibling, helped to start the first poinsettia nursery in Mission Hills.
-All three are buried next to her in Mt.
-Hope Cemetery.

 Despite 60 years of 12- and 14-hour work days, she gave herself only two vacations, and both included some horticultural work.

+Sessions died in San Diego on March 24, 1940, after contracting pneumonia, at the age of 82.
+At her funeral, her pallbearers included Senator Ed Fletcher.
+She is interred next to her brother and parents in Mount Hope Cemetery in San Diego.
+One of her favorite trees, a twisted juniper, grows alongside her gravesite.

+Upon Sessions's death, the city of San Diego passed a resolution in her honor, stating: "San Diego has recently suffered the loss of a most worthy citizen in the passing of Kate Sessions who contributed most in establishing the horticultural beauty of our city.
+One who gave graciously of her time and professional knowledge so that, today, San Diego is known as the 'beauty spot' of California..."

-Kate had no heirs except Milton, the son of her brother Frank.
+Sessions had no heirs except Milton, the son of her brother Frank.